WinterAxis/ESV-MD-Bible/The_Bible_esv/26_Ezekiel/Ezek_7.md

 Disaster comes upon disaster; rumor follows rumor.
 They seek a vision from the prophet, while the law perishes from the priest and counsel from the elders.

 ###### 27
 The king mourns, the prince is wrapped in despair, and the hands of the people of the land are paralyzed by terror.
-According to their way I will do to them, and according to their judgments I will judge them, and they shall know that I am the LORD." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+According to their way I will do to them, and according to their judgments I will judge them, and they shall know that I am the LORD."

 ***